irondarrius/IronPdf.Examples/how-to/webfonts-webicons/README.md

 ---

-### Font Limitations on Microsoft Azure
+## Considerations Using Azure PDF Services

-The [Azure hosting platform](https://azure.microsoft.com/en-us/) accommodates different capabilities across its service tiers.
-Notably, the lower shared web app tiers on Azure do not support the loading of SVG fonts.
-Conversely, higher-tier services such as VPS and Web Role offer enhanced support and are not restricted in this manner.
+The [Azure hosting platform](https://azure.microsoft.com/en-us/) may restrict the loading of SVG fonts at lower shared app tier levels.
+Nevertheless, Azure's VPS and Web Role configurations support web font rendering without the restrictions seen in lower tiers.